zandershah/halite-3/README.md

 So if we can evaluate each move and assign that cost to it's edge, we can do a maximum weighted matching on the graph in order to obtain the set of moves for your fleet.
 I used the Hungarian Algorithm in order to solve this.

 ## Stats
-To evaluate the current state of the game, it would be useful to know information such as:
+To evaluate the current state of the game, it would be useful to know the answer to questions such as:
 1. How many turns until all halite will be mined?
 2. How many turns will it take for a turtle to complete a full mining trip?

 In order to answer questions such as:
-i.
-Should I spawn a ship?
+3. Should I spawn a ship?
-ii.
-Should my turtle return early?
+4. Should my turtle return early?

 You cannot answer 1, 2 directly, but it is possible to get an estimation for them.
 Sampling every turn is too short of a window and will have huge amounts of noise, so I took the average over 5 turns.
 I used an exponentially weighted moving average after advice from a friend with a stronger stats background than me.
-It did not end up working as well as I hoped, but it was a good enough estimation to answer i.
+It did not end up working as well as I hoped, but it was a good enough estimation to answer 3.
 I would attribute this to my lack of stats knowledge and not the technique itself.

 ## Local Search
 The search space for potential paths between cells is extremely large, and I was not able to prove to myself any sort of weak ordering for path evaluation, so I did not use Dijkstra's.
 Instead, I turned to local search into order to solve paths.
 This was by no means optimal, I just didn't come up with a better way of solving the problem and the time limit was long enough that I could run enough random walks to obtain strong results.
 A much better method would be to use something simlar to reCurs3's Gaussian blur in order to simplify the problem.